open-learning-exchange/open-learning-exchange.github.io/pages/simpleinstall.md

 * It also arises the complexity overall if software have compatibility issues or dependancies.
 * Hence to automate the process of installation by runnning single script is easiest way to avoid such overhead.
 * You do not need to install softwares saperately for settig up environment and script will install all software at once.
+In privious steps we need to install vagrant, virtualbox saperately.
+This script will simplifies the process and helps to configure Bell app.

 ###About Homebrew:
 * Homebrew simplifies the process of downloading,compiling and installing softwares using simple script.